-'''

-$ pip install blockade
+\$ pip install blockade

-'''

-Because Blockade directly executes iptables and to commands, it must be installed on a Linux system or VM and run as root.
+Because Blockade executes iptables and to commands, it must be installed on a Linux system or VM.
+It must be run as a user that has an ability to launch Docker containers.
+Typically this is done by adding the user to the docker group.